Divya Khosla Kumar: Return to acting (2017–present)

 Her 2004 film action thriller Savi, directed by Abhinay Deo, focuses on the story of a woman who fights to save her family and others by standing up against the government and administration, it also starred Anil Kapoor and Harshvardhan Rane.
 The film was released to positive reviews from critics, and was a commercial success at the box office.
 Titas Chowdhury of News18 wrote that "the film marks a revelation of sorts as it sees Divya hitting all the emotional notes right, a feat we haven't had the opportunity to witness in the past.
 She skillfully embodies a complex character, showcasing palpable depth in her portrayal of Savi's vulnerability and strength, creating a unique blend of fragility and fearlessness."
 Abhishek Srivastava of Times of India stated "Divya Khossla takes on the challenging role of Savi, and her hard work is evident in her performance.
 She remains the focal point throughout the film."

-Her subsequent release, Ek Chatur Naar (2025), featured her as Mamata, a sly hustler navigating multiple disguises.

 She is set to appear in the Telugu film Hero Heeroine, directed by Suresh Krissna.